-Option I. Qualifying Exams.
-Students will write two 12-15 page double-spaced essays responding to two questions developed by their Candidacy Committee.
+Option 1.
+Qualifying Exams.
+Students will write two 15 page double-spaced essays responding to two questions developed by their Candidacy Committee.
 The exam will be open book and take place on consecutive Saturdays (9a-6p each day) near the end of the spring semester of the student's third year.
 The Saturdays must be scheduled in advance with the Candidacy Committee.
 The exam questions will be received at the beginning of each exam day.
-The final exam, should not exceed the page limit (the bibliographic reference list does not count toward the overall page limit).
+The final exam, should not exceed the page limit (the bibliographic reference list does not count toward the overall page count).
 Following the completion of the Qualifying Exams students will meet with their Candidacy Committee to discuss the Exams and the overall intellectual project.
-This meeting too must be scheduled well in advance on the student's initiative.
+This meeting too must be scheduled well in advance on the student's initiative and will be one hour in length beginning with a 5 minute introduction from the student.

 Option 2.
 Qualifying Essays.
 Students will write two 25-30 page double-spaced essays based on two questions provided by the Candidacy Committee at the beginning of the Spring semester, one week following Martin Luther King Day.
-Over the course of the spring semester, students will write, revise and edit their papers; no preliminary drafts are to be sent to the faculty, only the finished essays which must be submitted to the Candidacy Committee toward the end of the spring semester.
-With at least a two week allowance after submitting the Qualifying Essays, students will meet with their Candidacy Committee to discuss the Essays and the overall intellectual project.
+Over the course of the spring semester, students will write, revise and edit their papers (no preliminary drafts are to be sent to the faculty).
+The finished essays will be submitted to the Candidacy Committee toward the end of the spring semester, to be determined with the committee.
+With at least a two-week allowance after submitting the Qualifying Essays, students will meet with their Candidacy Committee to discuss the Essays and the overall intellectual project.

 For both Exams and Essays: The reading list for the qualifying exams and essays will be developed by the student and reviewed by the Candidacy Committee before finalizing.
-The lists must be submitted to the Candidacy Committee one week prior to Martin Luther King day for those students doing Essays, and two weeks after that for those doing Exams.
-The list will be divided in three thematic sections and areas of inquiry that the student's project engages.
+The lists must be submitted to the Candidacy Committee one week prior to Martin Luther King day for those students doing Essays, and two weeks later for those doing Exams.
+The list should be divided into logical thematic sections and areas of inquiry that the student's project engages.
 This should be thought of as an exercise in consolidating the areas of expertise necessary for a nuanced, sophisticated analysis of the case, both theoretically and substantively.
 The list, as a whole, will be comprised of 50-75 texts, with a balance of books and articles.
-Questions generated by the Candidacy Committee for both the Exams and Essays will be constructed based on the list comprehensively; essays and exams should aim not to repeat texts across the essays.
-The final essays, for both forms, should not exceed the page limit (the bibliographic reference list does not count toward the overall page limit).
+Questions generated by the Candidacy Committee for both the Exams and Essays will be constructed based on the list comprehensively; essays and exams should aim not to repeat texts across the essays, or only very minimally if needed.